Atwater Kent 82Q

 4700 Wissahickon Avenue,

-The 82Q is the battery version of the model 82 AC powered set.
+The 82Q is the battery version of the model 82 which is an AC powered set.
 The suffix "Q" was Atwater Kent's designation for a battery operated radio whose tube filaments ran off a 2 volt battery along with multiple other batteries that fulfilled the B+ and C- voltage requirements.
 The speaker incorporates four large powerful horseshoe magnets, which provide a sufficient magnetic field for the voice coil to work with.
-The Atwater Kent 82 and 82Q radios are probably the most recognized cathedral radios next to the Philco's 90 and 70 cathedral radios.
+The Atwater Kent 82 and 82Q radios are probably the most recognized style of cathedral radio next to the Philco 90 and 70 radios.
 I've had this radio longer then any other radio in my collection.
 It was purchased, in 1976, from Hanks Barber Shop in Westby, Wisconsin for $15.

 Tube Line Up: